aldo-gutierrez/bitmasksorter/README.md

 ## RadixBitSorter:

-Is similar to the traditional Radix Sorter but instead of using a number in base 10  it uses a number in base 2 binary format.
+Is similar to the traditional Radix Sorter but instead of using a digit  in base 10 it uses a digit which is a base 2 binary number
-Radix Bit Sorter also uses an adhoc Count Sort.
-It doesn't need to sort by all bits  just by the bits that are in the bit mask.
+Ska Sort as I understand uses base 256, it means a byte, each digit(word) has length of 8 bits.

-RadixBitSorter is a lot faster than to the typical stackoverflow, baeldung, hackerearth implementations.
+Similar to the concepts of SkaSort RadixByteSorterInt has been written, you could configure it to use or not the bitmask, if using the bitmask it can detect which of the 4 bytes of an int needs or not to be sorted.

-The reason is those implementations use base 10 implementations with modulo operation, or they use complete bytes
+RadixBitSorterInt uses the bitmask, to sort just the bits that need to be sorted, bits are grouped in digit(words) of dynamic digit sizes from 4-16, by dafault a maximum size of 11 bits is used in modern computes and 8 bits in older computers

-After hearing about Ska Sort using the ideas described in the forums I created the class RadixByteSorter which uses bytes instead of bits.
+RadixBitSorter is a lot faster than to the typical stackoverflow, baeldung, hackerearth implementations as those sorters don't use a digit in base 10 of 10, don't use bit operations as ska sort, don't use a bitmask and don't reuse the aux buffer

-The main difference between RadixByteSorterInt and RadixBitSorter is that RadixByteSorter works on bytes and RadixBitSorter works on bits.
+RadixByteSorterInt when working an all bytes (not using the bitmask) should have the same performance as SkaSort.

-RadixByteSorterInt when working an all bytes should have the same performance as SkaSort.
 See the C++ Implementation for more details on SkaSort

-RadixBitSorter is faster than RadixByteSorter and SkaSort when less than 31 bits are in the bitmask otherwise SkaSort and RadixByteSorter should be faster
+RadixBitSorter is faster than RadixByteSorter and SkaSort in most of the cases and machines, except when the bitmask is of size 30-32 bits then it can have similar or a little lower performance than SkaSort.

 Radix Bit Sorter Optimizations:

 - It does not need to sort by all the bits just the ones in the bitmask
 - It sorts by 11 bits at a time as maximum and 4 as minimum (Instead of 8 as SkaSort and RadixByteSorterInt do)

 Radix Byte Sorter Optimizations:

-- An option to detect which bytes do not use has been added to the algorithm (calculateBitMaskOptimization) and enable by default.
+- An option to use the bitmask and  detect which bytes do not use has been added to the algorithm (calculateBitMaskOptimization) and enable by default.

 Usage:

 ```
 //Sorting unsigned int  numbers
 IntSorter sorter = RadixBitSorterInt();